 Governor’s Island: A Model for Adaptive Reuse, Sustainability, and Urban Revitalization

-Governor’s Island has a rich history dating back to the 17th century, serving as a military base for both the British and American forces during the Revolutionary War and later as a U.S. Army post.
-It remained active until the 1990s, after which it was decommissioned and turned over to the National Park Service.
-The island’s military buildings, such as Fort Jay and Castle Williams, have been preserved and repurposed for modern use.
+Governor's Island has served a military function since the 17th century, used by both British and American forces during the Revolutionary War and later as a U.S. Army post.
+It remained active until 1996, when it was decommissioned and eventually transferred to the National Park Service.
+Structures like Fort Jay and Castle Williams survived that transition and have since been preserved and repurposed for public use.

 The island will expand its role as a model for adaptive reuse and sustainable urban development, with future initiatives aimed at enhancing green spaces and community-focused programs.